octobercms/docs/cms-ajax.md

 - *data-request* - specifies the AJAX handler name.
 - *data-request-confirm* - specifies a confirmation message.
 The confirmation is displayed before the request is sent.
 If the user clicks Cancel button the request isn't sent.
 - *data-request-redirect* - specifies a URL to redirect the browser after the successful AJAX request.
 - *data-request-update* - specifies a list of partials and page elements (CSS selectors) to update.
 The format is as follows: `partial: selector, partial: selector`.
 Usage of quotes is required in some cases, for example: `'my-partial': '#myelement'`.
+If the selector string is prepended with the @ symbol, the content received from the server will be appended to the element, instead of replacing the existing content.
 - *data-request-data* - specifies additional POST parameters to be sent to the server.
 The format is following: `var: value, var: value`.
 Use ampersands if needed: `var: 'some string'`.
 - *data-request-success* - specifies JavaScript code to execute after the request is successfully completed.
 - *data-track-input* - can be applied to a text or password input field that also has the `data-request` attribute.
 When defined, the input field automatically sends an AJAX request when a user types something in the field.
 The optional attribute value can define the interval, in milliseconds, the framework waits before it sends the requests.